reubenosborne1/cooper-hewitt-docs/entities/package.md

 ### Package

 #### Fields
-These are all the fieds you can query on the Package entity.
+These are all the fields you can query on the Package entity.
 ```
 {
   department {
     id
     datatype
+    name
     summary
   }
 }